James Mease

-James Mease (1771–1846) was a prominent American scientist, horticulturist, and physician from Philadelphia who published the first known tomato-based ketchup recipe in 1812.
+James Mease (1771–1846) was an American scientist, horticulturist, and medical doctor from Philadelphia who published the first known tomato-based ketchup recipe in 1812.

 Early life and education

 Mease was born on August 11, 1771, the son of Philadelphians John and Esther (Miller) Mease.
 After receiving his bachelor's degree from the University of Pennsylvania in 1787, he continued in medical school there, receiving his M.D. in 1792.
 Early in his medical career, Mease published several articles, and he served as a surgeon for nine months during the War of 1812.

 Publications and collected writings

 Dr. Mease's published contributions to medical knowledge, however, were less significant than his contributions to several other fields.
 In addition to several medical works, Mease edited the well-received Domestic Encyclopedia (1803–04) and the two volume Archives of useful knowledge (1811–12), but he remains best known for this seminar 372-page volume, "The Picture of Philadelphia", and his 1807 Geological Account of the United States, which was among the earliest geological treatises by an American.

 A numismatist, Mease published "Description of Some of the Medals Struck in Relation to Important Events in North America" in the Collections of the New-York Historical Society (vol. 3, 1821).
-Many of his papers were read before the American Philosophical Society, to which he was elected in 1802 and of which he was an officer, 1824-1836.
+Many of his papers were read before the American Philosophical Society, to which he was elected in 1802 and of which he was an officer, 1824–1836.
 He was a founder and first vice-president of the Athenaeum of Philadelphia.